 Long-term incentive awards are the third component of the Company's total compensation package.
 The compensation committee believes that equity-based compensation ensures that the Company's officers have a continuing stake in the long-term success of the Company.
-The omnibus plan provides for equity incentive awards, which include qualified and nonqualified stock options, restricted stock, stock appreciation rights, long-term incentive compensation units consisting of a combination of cash and common stock or any combination thereof within the limitations set forth in the omnibus plan.
-Awards may be granted under the omnibus plan from time to time for 10 years from the omnibus plan's effective date of June 13, 2006.
-The compensation committee approves all awards under the omnibus plan and acts as the administrator of the omnibus plan.
+Accordingly, the Company's officers and certain other employees may participate in the 2014 plan, which provides for grants of equity incentive awards, including stock options, stock units, stock awards, stock appreciation rights and other stock-based awards.
+Awards may be granted under the 2014 plan from time to time until August 11, 2024, unless the 2014 plan is terminated prior to that date.
+The compensation committee approves all awards under the 2014 plan and acts as the administrator of the 2014 plan.

-Award levels under the omnibus plan are determined based on the compensation practices of the compensation peer group.
+Award levels under the 2014 plan are determined based on the compensation practices of the compensation peer group.
 In general, long-term incentive awards are targeted at the median of the compensation peer group with appropriate adjustments for individual and Company performance, although past awards have generally been below market levels.
-All stock options granted to date vest and become exercisable in equal installments over a two-year period from the grant date, have a 10-year term and have an exercise price equal to the fair market value of the Company's common stock on the date of grant.
-All restricted stock awards granted to date were, or are, subject to cliff vesting on the fourth or fifth anniversary of the date of grant, and the stock is held by the Company's transfer agent in escrow until restrictions lapse and the participant pays taxes on the value of the shares.
+Although no stock options have been granted under the 2014 plan, stock options granted under the Company's prior equity compensation plans vest and become exercisable in equal installments over a two-year period from the grant date, have a 10-year term and have an exercise price equal to the fair market value of the Company's common stock on the date of grant, and prior restricted stock awards have been subject to cliff vesting on the fourth or fifth anniversary of the date of grant.
+In the case of restricted stock, the shares are held by the Company's transfer agent in escrow until restrictions lapse and the participant pays taxes on the value of the shares.
 Participants are entitled to any dividends payable on their restricted stock and to vote their shares.
 Restricted stock cannot be sold or transferred until the shares vest.
 Should a named executive officer leave the Company prior to the completion of the applicable vesting schedule, the unvested portion of the grant is forfeited.

-Historically, the determination of whether equity compensation awards will be granted under the omnibus plan is made promptly following the preparation of the prior year's audited financial statements because the awards are made (or not) based upon the compensation committee's assessment of the Company's overall performance for such period, as well as the committee's assessment of the individual's overall performance over the same time.
+Historically, the determination of whether equity compensation awards will be granted is made promptly following the preparation of the prior year's audited financial statements because the awards are made (or not) based upon the compensation committee's assessment of the Company's overall performance for such period, as well as the committee's assessment of the individual's overall performance over the same time.
 This determination is generally made considering the totality of the circumstances and not necessarily on the basis of one or more specified performance metrics.